The symplectic geometry of closed equilateral random walks in 3-space: The (almost) toric symplectic structure on closed polygons. The (almost) toric symplectic structure on closed polygons

-We can also compute expected values for chordlengths for confined polygons following the lead of Theorem~\ref{thm:expected chord length}, but here our results are weaker because the pdf of chordlength is no longer simply a function of the number of edges skipped:
+We can also compute expected values for chordlengths for confined polygons following the lead of Theorem~\ref{thmexpectedchordlength}, but here our results are weaker because the p.d.f. of chordlength is no longer simply a function of the number of edges skipped.

 \begin{theorem} The expected length of the chord joining vertex $v_1$ to vertex $v_{k+1}$ in a polygon sampled according to the standard measure on polygons in rooted spherical confinement of radius $R$ is given by coordinate $d_{k-1}$ of the center of mass of the confined fan triangulation polytope $P_{n,R}(\vec{r})$.
 For $n$ between $4$ and $10$, $\vec{r} = \vec{1}$, and $R = 3/2$, these expectations are